Welcome to Christian Girl Autumn, The Purest Thing on the Internet Right Now

-This fall, however, more people are embracing the CGA movement, captioning their own autumnal photos with the phrase, unabashedly yearning for the comforting smell of pumpkin-scented candles and proudly sipping their PSLs.
+Last fall, however, more people began embracing the CGA movement, captioning their own autumnal photos with the phrase, unabashedly yearning for the comforting smell of pumpkin-scented candles and proudly sipping their PSLs.
 The appeal of a Christian Girl Autumn is unsurprising given our current, chaotic climate.
 Since the start of the pandemic, every day has felt like an endless, inescapable hellscape, and the charmed simplicity of a Christian Girl Autumn is thus heavily desired.

 In an article for Vice, writer Hannah Smothers investigated why exactly she’s drawn to having a “Christian Girl Autumn,” noting that the initial CGA image of two girls gleefully smiling in larger-than-life scarves exuded “easy living and effortlessness.”